Paulen101/spotify_with_RFID/README.md

 - **RFID Hardware:**
   An RFID reader and tags are required to fully test the RFID functionality.
 - **Spotify Developer Account:**
   Create a Spotify Developer account to obtain your Client ID, Client Secret, and Redirect URI.
+You can sign in by using your default Spotify account.

 ### Setup Steps